RohitJsr/Online-Cab-bootking-Application/README.md

 ## Customer Features
-- Customer can login in the application and update their information using their username and password.
+- Customer can login in the application and update their information using their mobile number and password.
 - Customer can book trips using pickup location and destination.
 - Customer can access the bill after the trip is completed.